artifice-industries/StampKit/README.md

 </p>

 # StampKit
-The Swift Framework for Artificers.
 Communicate with [Stamp](https://stamp.xyz) servers from remote devices.

 ## Overview
 The StampKit package provides the classes needed for your apps to communicate with Stamp.